Electric Power Fuel, Electric Power Propulsion, Hybrid Electric Vehicles

 Hybrid electric vehicles with batteries that can be charged externally to

-displace some or all of their ICE power and gasoline fuel are called plug-in hybrid
+displace some or all of their ICE power and gasoline fuel are called plug-in

-electric vehicles (PHEV), and are pure BEVs during their charge-depleting
+(PHEV), and are pure BEVs during their charge-depleting

 BEVs are usually automobiles, light trucks, neighborhood Hybrid electric vehicles, motorcycles, motorized bicycles, electric scooters, golf carts, milk floats, forklifts and similar vehicles.
 BEVs were among the earliest automobiles.
 BEVs produce no exhaust fumes, and minimal pollution if charged from most forms of renewable energy.